 Youssef said his experience should inspire Moroccan youth to work hard in order to fulfill their dreams, because eventually everything is possible.

-Rabat – The Ultimate Fighting Championship (UFC) that the country features a number of big names from Morocco.
-Among their number is 23-year-old Youssef Zalal who is at the start of a promising UFC career.
+Rabat – The Ultimate Fighting Championship (UFC), an American mixed martial arts (MMA) promotion company, features a number of big names from Morocco.
+Among them is 23-year-old Youssef Zalal who is at the start of a promising UFC career.

 The UFC fighter, also known as the “Moroccan Devil” in the ring, is currently 9-2 in his professional Martial Arts career, with five wins by submission and two by knockout.

 The Casablanca native is now married and lives in Englewood, Colorado.